Poverty Awareness & Education

-Through partnerships with Family Promise of Bristol, United Way of Bristol TN/VA, EnVision Center, Salvation Army, Haven of Rest and others, Appalachian Promise Alliance uses education and awareness about poverty and finances to set parents and children up for success.
+Through partnerships with Family Promise of Bristol, United Way of Bristol TN/VA, EnVision Center, Salvation Army, Haven of Rest and other local organizations, Appalachian Promise Alliance uses education and awareness about poverty and finances to set-up parents and children for success.

 Poverty Simulations